mohab-sameh/Injectorray/README.md

 5) run program and enter paste the ASCII art.
 6) wait for the output then highlight it and copy it.
 7) paste the previously copied output into the desired project and what your ASCII art being magically inserted into a 2D array.
+8) tell your university professor that you've manually entered a 300x300 flying dragon ASCII art and you demand an A+ in the course.